bot4s/telegram/README.md

 ## Webhooks vs Polling
 Both methods are supported.
-(Long) Polling is bundled in the core artifact backed by [scalaj-http](https://github.com/scalaj/scalaj-http) and is by far the easiest method.
+(Long) Polling is bundled in the `core` artifact backed by [scalaj-http](https://github.com/scalaj/scalaj-http) and by far the easiest method.

-Webhooks require a server (it won't work on your laptop).
+Webhook support comes in the `extra` artifact based on [akka-http](https://github.com/akka/akka-http); requires a server, it won't work on your laptop.
 For a comprehensive reference check [Marvin's Patent Pending Guide to All Things Webhook](https://core.telegram.org/bots/webhooks).

 ## Payments